top of page

 If you've read my other posts, you probably know how much I preach about quality, fresh ingredients.
 Spices are no different than herbs.
 If you can grind them up yourself, do it!
 If you can pick the apples from a tree and make this recipe when you get home, do it!

 Many fruits, especially apples, last a good deal of time.
 However, their quality does decrease as soon as you pull them from the tree or plant.
-Take corn, for example; within 10 minutes of pulling it off the plant, the flavors have already started to decrease!
-If you're going to spend your time cooking, you may as well treat the ingredients with respect and use the freshest possible.
+Take corn, for example; within 10 minutes of pulling it off the plant, the flavors have already decreased!
+If you spend your time cooking, you may as well treat the ingredients with respect and use the freshest possible.

 Cheers,